vicky1999/blood-volume-calculator/README.md

 # Blood Volume Calculator
-Blood volume calculator API created using Spring boot.
+Blood volume calculator API was created using Spring boot.
 The formula was obtained from nadler's formula for calculating blood volume.

 # Request Format